UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 * Improved compatibility with Nav Menu Roles plugin
 * Fixed LearnDash Group User Profile module to only show group name if group ID is valid
 * Fixed multiple escape slash issue with custom module
+* Fixed auto completion of lessons if topics are complete but quiz is not
 * Reworded Front-End Login error label

 = 1.3.1 =